Compare any two graphics cards:

 Memory Bandwidth

-The GeForce GTX Titan X should theoretically perform a bit faster than the GeForce GTX 1080 overall. (explain)
+The GeForce GTX Titan X, in theory, should be a small bit faster than the GeForce GTX 1080 overall. (explain)

 GeForce GTX Titan X 336000 MB/sec